MCAT Physics: What You Need To Know

 Final Thoughts

-The MCAT is no joke, and aspiring med students should not take it lightly.
-You will need to excel on all sections of the test to score well and get admitted into the school of your choice.
+The MCAT is no joke; aspiring med students should not take it lightly.
+You will need to excel in all test sections to score well and get admitted into the school of your choice.

-There is a lot at stake, but don’t let this overwhelm you!
-Doing well on the MCAT is definitely achievable if you familiarize yourself with the expectations and dedicate enough time to study.
+A lot is at stake, but don’t let this overwhelm you!
+Doing well on the MCAT is achievable if you familiarize yourself with the expectations and dedicate enough time to study.
 You’re already demonstrating initiative in preparation by familiarizing yourself with how to study for the MCAT and MCAT physics questions.

 Best of luck!